DeepLearning4BioSeqText/Paper16-AAAI-MUST-CNN/README.md

 ``luarocks install cunn``

 ## Data
-The data is split up into 3 directories: 4Protein, 28 Protein, and cb513.
+The data is split up into 2 directories: 4Protein, and cb513.
 Each directory contains a "data" subdirectory and a "hash" subdirectory.
 The data subdirectory contains "aa1.dat" which is the raw protein sequence data, as well as each *tag.dat file which are the class labels for each separate class.
 The data subdir also contains the psi-blast files.
 The hash subdirectory contains the dictionary numbers for each of the amino acids and class labels.